 Filtering & Averaging

-Time Domain Features— Compute features in the time domain
+Time-Domain Features— Compute features in time domain

-Spectral Features— Compute features in the frequency domain
+Frequency-Domain Features— Compute features in frequency domain

 Rank Features— Rank features